My writing journey reminds me daily that there are many things I can’t control.

 As a wife, I can control my words and actions…my emotional investment in my marriage.
 As a mother, I can control the way I raise my kids, the food I feed their bodies and their minds.
 And as a marketer, I have a fair amount of control over deadlines, strategy and the finished product of my campaigns.

-Admittedly, I may have wandered into this writing relationship under the false pretence that I had a certain element of control over the outcome…boy was I wrong!
+Admittedly, I may have wandered into this writing relationship under the false pretense that I had a certain element of control over the outcome…boy was I wrong!
 While I have the ability to control what I write, there is no guarantee that my writing will resonate with editors and agents, regardless of how often I edit.

 A couple weeks ago I received interest from two agents as a result of a pitch party.
 Last week, I received responses from both.
 The first provided very thorough feedback that she appreciated the read but knew she could not sell my manuscript to editors and would unfortunately need to pass.
 She mentioned my actual manuscript was a little different than what she envisioned based on my pitch and that editors already had too many monster books so she was having trouble selling the ones she already had.